-DLA DISTRIBUTION, headquartered in New Cumberland, Pennsylvania, is responsible for the receipt, storage, issuance, packing, preservation, and transportation of items worldwide.
+DLA Distribution, headquartered in New Cumberland, Pennsylvania, is responsible for the receipt, storage, issuance, packing, preservation, and transportation of items worldwide.
 It operates a network of distribution centers around the world that provide timely and quality support to the Warfighters.
 Their Global Stock Position Plan ensures rapid distribution of critical military items.
 DLA Distribution's overseas distribution operations are located in Europe, Middle East, and Pacific Asia regions.

-DLA ENERGY, headquartered in Fort Belvoir, Virginia, serves as DLA's executive agent for the bulk petroleum supply chain.
+DLA Energy, headquartered in Fort Belvoir, Virginia, serves as DLA's executive agent for the bulk petroleum supply chain.
 DLA Energy's business includes:

-- Selling petroleum and aerospace fuels - Arranging for petroleum support services - Providing facility/equipment maintenance on fuel infrastructure - Performing energy-related environmental assessment and cleanup - Storing and transporting for bulk and aerospace products, and Performing quality functions for petroleum in support of the military services, as well as for the privatization of their utility systems - Providing Installation Energy products and Utility Services in Battle Creek, Michigan, has 1,328 civilians and 13 active duty military in a global network of 103 field locations in 16 countries, 2 territories, and 41 states.
-DLA Disposition Services receives EOU DoD property and provides ultimate disposal services through reutilization, transfer, donation, and sales.
-Property not reutilized within DoD is available for transfer to other Federal agencies or for donation to authorized nonprofit organizations or state and local governments.
+- Selling petroleum and aerospace fuels

+- Arranging for petroleum support services

+- Providing facility/equipment maintenance on fuel infrastructure

+- Performing energy-related environmental assessment and cleanup - Storing and transporting for bulk and aerospace products, and Performing quality functions for petroleum in support of the military services, as well as for the privatization of their utility systems - Providing Installation Energy products and Utility Services

+DLA Disposition Services, headquartered in Battle Creek, Michigan, receives EOU DoD property and provides ultimate disposal services through reutilization, transfer, donation, and sales.
+Property not reutilized within DoD is available for transfer to other Federal agencies or for donation to authorized non- profit organizations or state and local governments.
 Property not reused, transferred, or donated is either competitively sold or disposed of in an environmentally safe manner.
 DLA Disposition Services also arranges for the worldwide disposal of hazardous waste in compliance with laws and regulations.